 2014–present: Elena Filipovic, experimental exhibition forms

 In 2014 Kunsthalle Basel began another chapter in its history with the Los Angeles–born art historian and curator Elena Filipovic at the helm.
 The institution’s first female director opened a new program of exhibitions, extending Kunsthalle Basel’s venerable tradition of featuring emerging artists and experimental exhibition forms.
 The inauguration of this program was signaled by the start of performance artist Zhana Ivanova’s first institutional solo show, conceived as an “ongoing retrospective” that will take place in chapters that span as long as Filipovic remains director.
 Also featured thus far have been artist-curated exhibitions by Mark Leckey and Vincent Meessen (both in 2015), as well as major solo presentations in 2015-16 devoted to Vincent Fecteau, Anicka Yi, Maryam Jafri, Andra Ursuta, Marina Pinsky, Sam Lewitt, Yngve Holen, Anne Imhof, Erin Shirreff, and Lynette Yiadom-Boakye.
-In 2017, solo shows with Sadie Benning, Maria Loboda and Yan Xing, as well as the group show Ungestalt, about contemporary art that explores the undoing of form, marked the program.
+In 2017, solo shows with Sadie Benning, Maria Loboda, Yan Xing, Adam Linder, and Shahryar Nashat as well as the group show Ungestalt, about contemporary art that explores the undoing of form, marked the program.
 In 2018 Kunsthalle Basel devoted itself to performances with a month-long live-exhibition called New Swiss Performance Now, followed by solo exhibitions with Yuri Ancarani, Michale E. Smith, Raphaela Vogel, Luke Willis Thompson, Sanya Kantarovsky, and the third chapter of Zhana Ivanova’s Ongoing Retrospective.